 The graphical user interface (GUI) for IRI Voracity, IRI Workbench, is a robust, integrated development environment (IDE) for data management built on Eclipse™.

-IRI Workbench continues to support the tools in the IRI Data Manager and IRI Data Protector suites; but in the Voracity platform context, it goes further with support for data discovery, ETL, Hadoop, MDM, and analytics.
+IRI Workbench continues to support the tools in the IRI Data Manager and IRI Data Protector suites; but in the Voracity platform context, it goes further with support for data discovery, ETL, Hadoop, EMM, MDM, and analytics.
 IRI Workbench includes a variety of graphical wizards, dialogs, and editors to build and manage these jobs:

 - file and DB profiling